MoldyMacaroniX/dashword.net/_src/posts/popular-streamer-jynxzi-completes-clubstep-his-first-geometry-dash-demon.md

 Jynxzi began getting into Geometry Dash several weeks ago.
 But on November 3, 2025, [he received coaching](https://www.youtube.com/live/HFLYip2FiiU) from the current best Geometry Dash player, Zoink.

 Two weeks later on November 22, 2025, Jynxzi has beaten his [first ever demon level](https://www.youtube.com/live/kUdkpJ8OHfw), Clubstep.
+This feat took him 3,620 attempts.

 While Clubstep is the first official demon level in Geometry Dash, it is not the easiest demon.
 [There are many online levels that are considered easier](/posts/10-easiest-geometry-dash-demons-to-get-100-free-stars/), so Clubstep being Jynxzi's first ever demon is an incredible feat for someone who has only been playing for a short while.